Robotechnic/alchemist/doc/manual.typ

   Index of the molecule in the group to end the link to.
 By default, it is computed depending on the angle of the link.
 ]

+#argument("links", types: ((:)))[
+	Dictionary of links to other molecules or hooks.
+The key is the name of the molecule or the hook and the value is the link function.
+]

 ==== Links
 #tidy-module(
   read("../src/links.typ"),